chipsalliance/Caliptra/doc/Caliptra.md

 The Caliptra mailbox commands are specified in the [Caliptra runtime firmware specification](https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#maibox-commands).

-### Hash calculation HW API
+### Hash calculation HW API (Subsystem mode only)

 Caliptra provides a HW API to do a SHA384 hash calculation.
-The SoC can access the accelerator through this hardware API and stream data to be hashed over the APB interface.
-The hash is captured into a register for SoC to use or Caliptra FW to be used for the Signature Authentication API.
+The SoC can access the accelerator through the Caliptra FW API only in subsystem mode.
+Caliptra FW API uses the internal SHA accelerator and its DMA widget be hash the required data and present it back to Calitpra FW.

 ### JTAG/TAP debug